 Windows and external doors were not all fully opened or tested.

 No access was available to any sub-floor areas.

-Only partial access was available to roof void areas where our inspection was further restricted by excess storage items and insulation.
+Only a small area of eaves roof void was accessible and our inspection was further restricted by the presence of excess storage items and internal linings/insulation.